RESIDENCY TRAINING COMMITTEE |

 Dr. Wendy Lindstrom-Forneri Professional Practice Leader, NORPIC Dr. Wendy Lindstrom-Forneri completed a Master’s degree at Lakehead University, and obtained a Ph.D. in Clinical Neuropsychology from the University of Victoria.
 In 2009, she completed her internship in London, ON with the London Clinical Psychology Residency Consortium.
 Dr. Lindstrom-Forneri has experience with adults and geriatrics, in both clinical and neuropsychology. |

 Dr. Sara Hagstrom Director of Training, NORPIC Dr. Hagstrom completed her undergraduate degree at Lakehead University in 2002 and her Masters and Ph.D in Clinical Psychology at the University of Windsor graduating in 2007.
 She completed her residency with the Clinical Health Psychology program with the Faculty of Medicine, University of Manitoba and starting working with St. Joseph’s Care Group in the fall of 2007.
 Dr. Hagstrom is comfortable working within CBT, DBT, IPT, Psychodynamic, and Short Term Crisis Intervention Frameworks.
 Dr. Hagstrom spends her time at work ensuring NORPIC is running smoothly and also as the Regional and Clinical Training Lead for the Northwestern Ontario Region for the Ontario Structured Psychotherapy Program.
 Sara is an Assistant Professor with the Northern Ontario School of Medicine, on the Canadian Psychological Association Board as a partner representative for the Canadian Council of Professional Psychology Programs, and serves on the executive of the Canadian Council of Professional Psychology Programs.
-When not working, Dr. Hagstrom enjoys teaching her twins the secret to good cooking, traveling, intense board game competitions, and spending time outdoors. |
+When not working, Dr. Hagstrom enjoys teaching her twins the secret to good cooking, traveling, intense board game competitions, and spending time outdoors.
+To learn more about Dr. Hagstrom's supervision style and experience, please read her Professional Disclosure Statement. |

 Dr. Kirsti Toivonen NORPIC Associate Director for St. Joseph's Care Group Psychologist - Chronic Pain Management Program Dr. Toivonen completed her Ph.D. in Clinical Psychology at University of Calgary and her clinical residency at the Northern Ontario Psychology Internship Consortium in 2021.
 Dr. Toivonen grew up in Thunder Bay and is happy to be back working in her hometown.
 In her current role in the Chronic Pain Management Program she works with individuals with chronic pain providing a range of psychological services (e.g. psychodiagnostic assessments, individual and group therapy, consultation, and quality improvement initiatives).
 Dr. Toivonen draws primarily from cognitive-behavioural therapy, integrating acceptance-based and interpersonally-focused approaches.
 In her personal time, Dr. Toivonen enjoys weightlifting, art, and spending time outside. |